assimilatereality/assimilatereality.github.io/_posts/2025-04-18-automation-and-antifragility.md

 My next post will explore the Cynefin Framework, which provides context for determining which perception approach is most appropriate based on the nature of the problem at hand.
 Until then, consider: How might you introduce elements of antifragility into your current systems?
 What controlled stressors could help your architecture become more resilient?

+Part 1 of this series: [Automation and Antifragile Design: Beyond the Reality-Fitness Dichotomy](https://assimilatereality.github.io/blog/2025/04/17/reality-vs-fitness-perception.html)